 - Utilize screening and assessment practices designed to connect individuals seeking residential treatment to the appropriate ASAM level of care for their needs, not simply seeking a "first available" admission date.
 NOTE: MDHHS maintains a current database of state-approved ASAM designations for SUD providers on their website, located here. - If a potential client contacts a residential provider for services but that residential provider is not designated to provide the ASAM level of care the person needs, it is the provider's responsibility to actively assist the person with a referral to a different provider that offers the correct level of care.
 A "referral" is defined as a warm handoff, whenever possible, not just providing the individual with phone numbers to call. - Providers are expected to offer treatment that is flexibly staged with variable length of stay.
-Length of stay should always be determined by individual client need, medical necessity, and ASAM criteria, not pre-determined time frames ("21-Day program", "30-Day program", "Longterm" treatment, etc).
+Length of stay should always be determined by individual client need, medical necessity, and ASAM criteria, not pre-determined time frames ("21-Day program", "30-Day program", "Long-term" treatment, etc).
 Flexibly staged treatment adapts with the changing needs of the client such as increasing/decreasing the number of treatment hours per week and matching treatment modalities to the client's unique needs.
 Flexibly staged treatment is client care driven as opposed to agency process driven. - Additionally, length of stay should not be driven by funding expectations.
 MSHN uses concurrent and retrospective utilization practices with regard to residential treatment services; residential services are not pre-authorized.
 Treatment providers should not discharge clients in the event a re-authorization request has not been reviewed or approved by the MSHN utilization management department.
 Providers should ensure that their own prospective (i.e. eligibility) practices are sounds in determining appropriate level of care to ensure that authorization requests are reviewed without any problems. - Residential treatment providers should actively assist clients with continuing care planning and are expected to coordinate care with the continuing care provider.
-This includes but is not limited to: assist the client with scheduling the first appointment following discharge from residential treatment, secure a signed release of information and send the residential discharge summary to the identified continuing care provider. - In the event that a client is absent from treatment for more than 24 hours, a note needs to be generated in REMI.
+This includes but is not limited to: assist the client with scheduling the first appointment following discharge from residential treatment, secure a signed release of information and send the residential discharge summary to the identified continuing care provider. - In the event that a client is absent from treatment for more than 24 hours, a note needs to be generated in REMI. - Staff providing direct clinical services within a residential program need to be appropriately credentialed and licensed based on the services they provide.